-The applicable scope of the Principles covers the Company’s subsidiaries, any foundation constituted as a juristic person to which the Company's direct or indirect accumulated contribution of funds exceeds 50% of the total funds received, and other institutions or juridical persons which are substantially controlled by the Company (hereinafter referred to as the "Business Group").
+The applicable scope of the Principles covers the Company’s subsidiaries, any foundation constituted as a juristic person to which the Company's direct or indirect accumulated contribution of funds exceeds 50% of the total funds received, and other institutions or juridical persons which are substantially controlled by the Company (hereinafter referred to as the "Business Groups").

-Article 2 (Prohibition of Unethical Conducts)
+Article 2 (Prohibition of unethical conducts)

-Parties referred to in the preceding paragraph include civil servants, political candidates, political parties or members of political parties, state-run or private-owned businesses or institutions, and directors, supervisors, managers, employees or Substantial Controllers or other interested parties of the same.
+Parties referred to in the preceding paragraph include civil servants, political candidates, political parties or members of political parties, state-run or private-owned businesses or institutions, and directors, supervisors, managers, employees or substantial controllers or other interested parties of the same.

-Article 3 (The type of benefits)
+Article 3 (Types of benefits)

-The "Benefits" mentioned in the Principles means any valuable things, including money, endowments, commissions, positions, services, preferential treatment or rebates of any type or in any name.
+"Benefits" mentioned in the Principles means any valuable things, including money, endowments, commissions, positions, services, preferential treatment or rebates of any type or in any name.
 Benefits received or given occasionally in accordance with accepted social customs and that do not adversely affect specific rights and obligations shall be excluded.

 Article 4 (Legal compliance)